Although related to herring, American shad are an excellent game fish that fight like tarpon for anglers on both the East and West coasts.

 They stop the feeding cycle when leaving the ocean and are only going to strike because they are annoyed, or, to a lesser extent, because they instinctively see the item as food.

-Chucking lures like the popular shad darts from a boat or the shore will deliver results.
+Chucking lures like the popular shad darts from a boat or the shore will nearly always deliver results if the fish are running.

 The trick with these fish is that they travel in schools.
 Once you find a school, you may be able to follow it and catch fish all day.